Apply for a selective landlord licence

 There is a charge of £25 per property to participate in the payment plan.
 This will be added to the total amount due.

-The total amount required will be divided by the appropriate and agreed payment period (three or six months).
+The total amount required (minus the £190 paid application fee) will be divided by the appropriate and agreed payment period (three or six months).
 The first payment is required within seven days of an invoice being raised.
-This will be no more than the equivalent of £190 per licence, which represents the cost of the licence application/processing - up until the point of licence issue.
-The remaining amount will then be split over two or five monthly payments.

 The invoice will outline the total fee due (including any payments already made) and the date and amounts of the monthly payments required.
 The different methods of payment are described on the back of the invoice.